Scholarly Article

 Abstract

-Cutaneous adverse reactions are very common adverse effect of post antibiotic therapy.
-Cutaneous adverse reactions include skin lesions in the form of rashes urticaria, maculopapular rashes, eythema multiforme, stevens-johnson syndrome and toxic epidermal necrolysis.
-However macrolides, generally considered safer in this regard, are frequently used to treat both adult and childhood infections, with favorable outcomes.
+Cutaneous adverse reactions are the very common adverse effect of post-antibiotic therapy.
+Cutaneous adverse reactions include skin lesions in the form of rashes urticaria, maculopapular rashes, erythema multiforme, Stevens-Johnson syndrome and toxic epidermal necrolysis.
+However, macrolides, generally considered safer in this regard, are frequently used to treat both adult and childhood infections, with favorable outcomes.
 Cutaneous manifestations of this class of antibiotic are scarce.
-The present case series focuses on conglomeration of few cases of cutaneous reactions due to macrolide therapy in both children and adult population.
+The present case series focuses on a conglomeration of a few cases of cutaneous reactions due to macrolide therapy in both children and adult population.

 Citation Details